-We believe this transaction will create additional choice, opportunities for innovation, and added value for a broad range of global users.
-Our combined capabilities will pave the way for a new generation of fixed income index and analytics solutions.
+We believe this transaction creates additional choice, opportunities for innovation, and added value for a broad range of global users.
+Our combined capabilities pave the way for a new generation of fixed income index and analytics solutions.

-If you have any questions, please get in touch with your business contact and we will be happy to assist.
+If you have any questions about the transition, please get in touch with your business contact and we will be happy to assist.
 Further information for clients is available in our Client FAQs.